UK's FTSE lifted by gains at Next and GKN

 By Sudip Kar-Gupta

-LONDON, July 29 Britain's top equity index edged up on Tuesday, lifted by gains at fashion chain Next and at car and plane parts maker GKN after strong results and outlook comments.
+LONDON, July 29 Britain's top equity index pushed forward on Tuesday, lifted by gains at fashion chain Next , and at car and plane parts maker GKN after strong results and outlook comments.

-GKN surged 8.4 percent after posting higher profits and raising its dividend, while Next rose 2.7 percent after a strong second quarter prompted it to boost its earnings guidance.
+GKN surged 6.7 percent after posting higher profits and raising its dividend, while Next rose after the company increased its earnings guidance after a strong second quarter.

 "In both cases, good numbers," said Patrick Butler, chief executive at London-based Prime Wealth Group, which had recommended GKN as its tip for August.